A Simple Harmonic Universe

 where $\rho$ is the energy density and $p$ is the pressure.
 We want oscillatory solutions, namely those with two extrema ($\dot{a} = 0$) such that at the smaller (where $a \equiv a_{-}$) $\ddot{a} > 0$, and at the larger (where $a \equiv a_{+}$) $\ddot{a} < 0$.
 It is easy to see that these requirements, along with the NEC, only allow solutions for $a$ when there is positive curvature, $k = +1$.
 The minimal model which oscillates has three components:\ positive curvature, a negative cosmological constant (energy density $= \Lambda < 0$), and a ``matter" source with equation of state in the range

-(we will see a bit later that it is important that this source ${\it not}$ be a perfect fluid).
+(we will see later that this must ${\it not}$ be a perfect fluid).
 For this content the energy density is $\rho = \Lambda + \rho_0 \, a^{-3 (1+w)}$ where $\rho_0$ is a constant parametrizing the density of the ``matter."
 Then the solution to eqns.~\eqref{eqn:FRW1} is oscillatory.